What Is Yoke in the Bible? Meaning of Jesus' Teaching

 “Is not this the kind of fasting I have chosen: to loosen the chains of injustice and untie the cords of the yoke, to set the oppressed free and break every yoke?”
 (Isaiah 58:6) Jesus, if we’re willing, releases the yoke of our oppression and encourages us to take on His yoke instead.

 He said, “Take my yoke upon you and learn from me.
 My yoke is easy and my burden is light.”
-But why wouldn't we just avoid yokes altogether and do our own thing?
+But why wouldn't we avoid yokes altogether and do our own thing?
 Ironically, there is a comfort in being "yoked" to something or someone when it is a benevolent entity.
-We must learn the ways of living from somewhere, and being completely on our own can be intimidating and overwhelming.
-Jesus is offering us an opportunity to learn from him and serve a righteous purpose by making our lives easier and meaningful
+We must learn how to live from somewhere, and being completely alone can be intimidating and overwhelming.
+Jesus is offering us an opportunity to learn from him and serve a righteous purpose by making our lives easier and more meaningful.

 Let’s consider the context of Jesus’ words.
 Two oxen are chosen to share a yoke.
 The first is an older, seasoned ox.
 He is trained and hardy from years of routine.
 The second is a new young ox.
 He has potential but is inexperienced.
-By sharing the same yoke with a veteran workhorse, the elder trains the young.
+The elder trains the young by sharing the same yoke with a veteran workhorse.

 Not only that, but the experienced one draws harder to bear the majority of the load.
 Since the older one leads, the younger ox does not have to wonder what to do.
 He learns from his mentor and gains the knowledge and skill to teach others.